Custody Time Limits, including coronavirus protocol

 A CTL begins at the court appearance when the defendant was first remanded but the day of that court appearance does not count towards the CTL period (Regulation 2(2)).
 The CTL calculator and CTL Ready Reckoner (available here)) take account of this in their calculations.

 Note: Remember that this discount only applies to the first remand.

 Where a defendant is granted bail following a remand in custody, the day of the court hearing (the last day in custody) before release is counted as a whole day when calculating the CTL expiry date, regardless of the time of the hearing (e.g. even if the case is first in the list).

 Where a defendant who was granted bail is subsequently re-remanded, the day when she/he is remanded is counted when re-calculating the CTL expiry date; this is because the day of the re-remand is not the initial remand after charge.

 The CTL will continue to run during any period when a defendant is also serving a custodial sentence for another offence (R v Peterborough Crown Court, ex p.
 L. Crim L R 470, DC].

 - Summary only Offences - the time limit is 56 days, unless extended by a court.
-CTL for summary only offences are not monitored in the Crown Court.
-The CTL regulations apply to indictable offences sent to the Crown Court (indictable only and either way), to voluntary bills and to fresh indictments following an order for a retrial made by the Court of Appeal (see below).
 Prosecutors should note this is an extremely short time limit to get the police to prepare and dispatch a case to the CPS and for the CPS to review and prepare it for service to the defence.
 These cases must be progressed with particular urgency.

-The CTL for either way offences becomes 182 days if and when:
+- The CTL for either way offences becomes 182 days (save for cases with CTLs starting on or after 28 September 2020 but before 28 June 2021 for which see below) if and when: